Fes Jdid

-Fes Jdid or Fes el-Jdid (فاس الجديد) is one of the three parts of Fez, Morocco.
+Fes Jdid or Fes el-Jdid (فاس الجديد) is one of the three parts of Fez, the second largest city of Morocco.
 It was founded by the Marinids in 1276 as an extension of Fes el Bali (the old city or medina) and as a royal citadel and capital.
 It is occupied in large part by the historic Royal Palace (the Dar al-Makhzen), which was once the center of government in Morocco and which is still used on occasion by the King of Morocco today.
 The district also contains the historic Mellah (Jewish quarter) of the city.
 Since 1981 it has been classified, along with Fes el-Bali, as a UNESCO World Heritage Site.

 History

 Marinid period (13th–15th centuries)

 Fes el-Jdid was founded in 1276 by the Marinid sultan Abu Yusuf Ya'qub.
 It was to serve as the new royal citadel and center of government for Morocco under Marinid rule, including a Royal Palace (Dar al-Makhzen), military barracks, and residential neighbourhoods.
 Before then, the main center of power and government in Fes had been the Kasbah Bou Jeloud on the western edge of the old city (at the location of the still extant Bou Jeloud Mosque, near Bab Bou Jeloud gate).

 The decision to create a new and highly fortified citadel separate from the old city (Fes el-Bali), may have reflected a continuous wariness of Moroccan rulers towards the highly independent and sometimes restive population of Fes.
 Another reason for building the new city was that the Almohad kasbahs, which were strictly military compounds, lacked the space required to establish a royal court and to house the Marinid troops.
 Moreover, by this time Aby Yusuf Ya'qub had also conquered Marrakesh (1269) and defeated the last Almohad holdouts in Tinmal (1275).
 Building a new palace-city was a frequent preoccupation of North African and Andalusi dynasties wishing to demonstrate their power, and so the foundation of the new city also symbolized the new era of Marinid rule.

 The city's original name was Madinat al-Bayda, the "White City".
 Its construction appears to have been very rapid, as the royal court moved into the new palace barely a year later.
 The Oued Fes (Fes River; also known in this part as the Oued al-Jawahir, "River of Pearls") flowed along the base of the northern ramparts of the city.
 Sources also describe that the river, or some of its branches and canals, initially ran through the city itself.